-Suitable walkway paving surfaces include macadam, concrete, asphalt, compacted gravel screenings, interlocking brick and patio stones.
-Other surfaces may be suiteable as new innovative materials are invented.
+Suitable materials for exterior route of travel should be firm and stable and may include materials such as:, concrete, asphalt, precast paving or unit paving, interlocking brick and patio stones or decking.
+Other surfaces may be suitable as new innovative materials become available.
 Where wooden planks are used for boardwalks, they shall be laid perpendicular to the path of travel.
 Such materials shall